Patrick M. Shanahan

-Patrick Michael Shanahan (born June 27, 1962) is a former United States federal government official who served as acting U.S. Secretary of Defense in 2019.
-President Donald Trump appointed Shanahan to the role after the resignation of Retired General James N. Mattis.
-Shanahan served as Deputy Secretary of Defense from 2017 to 2019.
-He previously spent 30 years at Boeing in a variety of roles.
+Patrick Michael Shanahan (born June 27, 1962) is an American businessman and the president and chief executive officer of Spirit AeroSystems.
+He is a former United States federal government official who served as the acting United States Secretary of Defense in 2019.
+President Donald Trump appointed Shanahan to the role after the resignation of Jim Mattis.
+Prior to that, Shanahan served as Deputy Secretary of Defense from 2017 to 2019.
+Before his government service, he previously spent 30 years at Boeing in a variety of roles.

 The White House announced on May 9, 2019, that Trump intended to nominate Shanahan as the Secretary of Defense.
 That decision was reversed on June 18, 2019, when Shanahan said that he was withdrawing, and Trump announced that he would be making Mark Esper the acting U.S. Secretary of Defense.
 Shanahan's last day in that position was June 24, 2019.

 Early life and education

 Shanahan was born on June 27, 1962, in Palo Alto, California, the son of Jo-Anne Genevieve (née David) and Michael George Shanahan.
 His father's original surname was "Rockholtz," and "Shanahan" is the surname of Patrick's step-grandfather.
 He grew up in Seattle, Washington, where he graduated from Bishop Blanchet High School in 1980.
 He attended the University of Washington where he earned a Bachelor of Science (B.S.) degree in mechanical engineering.
 He then earned a Master of Science (M.S.) degree in mechanical engineering from Massachusetts Institute of Technology, and a Master of Business Administration (MBA) from the MIT Sloan School of Management.